Frequently Asked Questions

 How is Cuemath better than home tuitions?

 Home tuitions focus on homework completion and exams revision, with little focus on learning something new, or going beyond what is taught in school.
 However, at Cuemath, we focus on building your child’s fundamentals in math.
-Home tuitions follow what is taught at school, while at Cuemath, the curriculum is delivered in a structured fashion – through workbooks and puzzle cards.
+Home tuitions follow what is taught at school, while at Cuemath, the curriculum is delivered in a structured fashion – through Online worksheets and simulations.
 Most home tutors are not trained, whereas Cuemath teachers are carefully selected and undergo rigorous training.
 Unlike home tuitions which have no cap on the number of students, a Cuemath teacher enrols only 7 to 8 students from different grades.
 This has two specific benefits - it reduces competition amongst students, while also allowing the teacher to give individual attention to each student.

 How can you be so sure that my child will love math/Cuemath?

 We have over 5,000 centres across India.
 We have witnessed the change in the way children learn, and become great at math with us.
 Our program is specially built to make children love math!
 From solving problems on our Online LEAP platform and interactive simulations that include real-life problems, we make math learning relatable and fun.

 How do you ensure that my child will get personalized attention?